ting-hsuan-chen/TEgenomeSimulator-open/README.md

 ### Two modes
 TEgenomeSimulator has two modes to be specified by user using the argument `-M` or `--mode`:
 1) `-M 0` or`--mode 0`: **Random Synthesized Genome Mode**.
 This mode would synthesize a random genome with multiple chromosomes that are later inserted with TEs randomly.
-With this mode, user must use `-c` or `--chridx` to provide a chromosome index text file in the formate like the file [rabdin_genome_chr_index.txt](./test/input/random_genome_chr_index.txt), which contains 3 columns seperated by commas, representing the desired chromosome id, chromosme length, and GC content.
+With this mode, user must use `-c` or `--chridx` to provide a chromosome index csv file in the formate like the file [rabdin_genome_chr_index.csv](./test/input/random_genome_chr_index.csv), which contains 3 columns seperated by commas, representing the desired chromosome id, chromosme length, and GC content.
 2) `-M 1` or`--mode 1`: **Custom Genome Mode**.
 It utilises a user-provided genome containing multiple chromosomes where TE bases had been removed, providing a customised genome canvas for random TE insertion.
 When this mode is enabled, the user must use `-g` or `--genome` to provide a genome fasta file, e.g. [Dondhond.chromosomes.only.fa.nonTE.2chrs](./test/input/Donghong.chromosomes.only.fa.nonTE.2chrs.gz), which contains TE-depleted chromosome 1 and 2 from the published [_Actinidia chinensis_ var.
 'Donghong'](https://doi.org/10.1016/j.molp.2022.12.022).
 In this fasta file, the TE sequences on the original chromosome 1 and 2 have been detected and removed.

 ### Other required input files/information